d1gallar/forest/README.md

 ### Extra Notes

-To get ready for production, this command creates a build directory with a roduction build of your app.
+To get ready for production, this command creates a build directory with a production build of the web app.

 `npm run build`